The Short Answer is YES … 100%!

 What is included in a stagers fee?

 A professional stager includes design services, furniture, accessory, soft furnishings, delivery and installation, and takedown service.
+Most of the furniture come from a well-known furniture store that would yield the results necessary to beautify one’s home.

 All items are “rented” from the stager and the rental period is typically 45 – 60 days.
 Any extensions are generally charged at a monthly fee.